-The Christchurch Northern Corridor (CNC) is due to open in December 2020 and will help people to travel to and from the north of Christchurch by extending the Northern Motorway from QEII Drive and Cranford Street, through to Innes Road.
+The Christchurch Northern Corridor (CNC) is open and helping people travel to and from the north of Christchurch by extending the Northern Motorway to QEII Drive and Cranford Street.

 Further information about this project is available on the NZ Transport Agency website(external link).